systemd/mkosi/docs/building-rpms-from-source.md

 Next is the build script.
 We suffix the build script with `.chroot` so that mkosi runs it entirely inside the image.
 In the build script, we invoke `rpmbuild -bb --build-in-place` to have `rpmbuild` build the RPM in place from the upstream sources.
+Because `--build-in-place` configures `_builddir` to the current working directory, we change directory to the upstream sources before invoking `rpmbuild`.
 Again, `_sourcedir` has to point to the RPM spec sources.
 We also have to override `_rpmdir` to point to the mkosi output directory (stored in `$OUTPUTDIR`).
-The build script `mkosi.build.chroot` then looks as follows:
+The build script `mkosi.build.chroot` then looks as
+follows:

 ```shell
 #!/bin/sh